 1971 to 1980 Annual Reports

-The 1980 Agreement is obviously a false one because those who drafted it purported to grant easement rights to lot owners in the three McIntosh subdivisions which already received perpetual easement rights.
-The document is also an obviously false one because it misrepresents that all three McIntosh subdivisions were created in 1954.
+The document erroneously misrepresents that all three McIntosh subdivisions were created in 1954 whereas only the first McIntosh subdivision was created at that time.
 In addition, it appears that hundreds of signatures were falsely notarized by real estate agents with a January 1, 1980 date to apparently meet a January 1, 1980 deadline.
 Also, a great many signatures are not accompanied by any addresses within the three subdivisions so that it can be verified whether the signing parties were even property owners in the three Loch Lomond subdivisions.

 1981 Fraudulent agreement signed on July 14, 1981 exclusively by outside lot owners who had no property interest in the property that they purportedly conveyed to themselves.
 The document was not signed collectively by all easement owners who had been granted perpetual easement rights by the McIntosh company and who shared exclusive easement rights as third-party beneficiaries of the 1961 agreement memorialized in the deed from the McIntosh company to the LLPOA.
 The fraudulent document was not signed by the LLPOA official who signed the 1981 Annual Report on July 14, 1981 nor by any other LLPOA officials.